This guide serves as an accompanying resource for students in Kenyon's program in law and society and will introduce concepts of basic legal research.

 This guide may also help aspiring students to find resources with which they may begin to identify such projects for consideration.

-For students unfamiliar with legal research methodology and for those who need to refesh their knowledge of our system of government, Amy Sloan's introductory text serves as a suitable launching point.
+For students unfamiliar with legal research methodology and for those who need to refesh their knowledge of our system of government, Legal Research in a Nutshell, located in the reference collection in Library B, may serve as a suitable launching point.

 There also exist a number of online legal research guides of various degrees of quality and depth.
 The following links may be particularly useful for the introductory legal researcher.